AREA3D: Active Reconstruction Agent with Unified Feed-Forward 3D Perception and Vision-Language Guidance: Conclusion

 \section{Conclusion}

 In this paper, we present \textbf{AREA3D}, an active 3D reconstruction agent that integrates a feed-forward 3D perception model with vision-language guidance.
 By leveraging the complementary strengths of pretrained feed-forward 3D models and vision-language models, AREA3D enables intelligent and efficient active view selection without requiring optimization-based policies.
-Extensive experiments demonstrate that our framework achieves state-of-the-art performance in novel view synthesis using 3D Gaussian reconstruction, particularly under sparse-view settings.
+Extensive experiments demonstrate that our framework achieves state-of-the-art performance in novel view synthesis in sparse views using 3D Gaussian reconstruction, significantly reducing the number of required views while maintaining high reconstruction quality.